-My research , and that of the students working with me, focuses on cosmological theories and how we can constrain them using observations such as the cosmic microwave background "CMB" (radiation emitted at the earliest, directly-observable time in the universe's history), and large scale structure data (galaxies and clusters of galaxies).
-My work focuses on improving our understanding of the nature of dark energy, the mysterious quantity responsible for the accelerated expansion of the universe, and dark matter, and how can we use observations to distinguish between competing theories.
+My research , and that of the students working with me, focuses on improving our understanding of the nature of dark energy, the mysterious quantity responsible for the accelerated expansion of the universe, and dark matter, and how can we use observations to distinguish between competing theories.
 I'm also interested in the application of high energy theories to understanding the properties of cosmic inflation in the first moments after the universe was conceived.
-Inflation is believed to be the process that seeded the large scale structure that we observe today,.
+Inflation is believed to be the process that seeded the large scale structure (galaxies and clusters of galaxies) that we observe today.

 612 Space Sciences Bldg

 607 254 4920